 Sisters Sally Owens (Sandra Bullock) and Gillian Owens (Nicole Kidman) have a special bond with each other despite being different in personality and outlook.
 Having grown up with their spinster Aunt Frances (Stockard Channing) and Aunt Jet (Dianne Wiest) in the long time Owens family house on an island off the coast of Massachusetts following the death of their father and then their mother, they are the latest in a long line of witches.
 Rumors of the Owens women being witches have existed for generations in the small close-minded town in which they live, despite there being no hard evidence.
 The Owens women are also under a curse that any man with who they fall in love is doomed.
 With this experience, extroverted Gillian decides to leave the island to live life to the fullest, in the process, falling for Jimmy Angelov (Goran Visnjic), a Bulgarian who grew up near Transylvania.
 More introspective Sally, who has sworn off the use of magic except in its most practical sense, has taken ...Written by

-Aidan Quinn's character, Officer Hallet, has something called Heterochromia Iridium.
-Heterochromia Iridium is an eye condition in which one iris is a partial or completely different color then the other iris.
-Although it is unusual in humans, there are some celebrities with this condition.
-Kate Bosworth and Jane Seymour to name two.
+Aidan Quinn's character, Gary Hallet, has something called heterochromia iridum.
+Heterochromia (from the Latin "hetero" for different + "chromia" for color) iridium is a harmless condition in which one iris is colored partially or completely different than the other iris.
+Although it is fairly rare in humans, there are some celebrities with this condition, such as Kate Bosworth, Mila Kunis, and Jane Seymour to name a few.
 See more »

 Aunt Frances Owens: